Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/the-saga-of-life/index.md

   A frame story of legends for all ages, about the birth of life on earth and human history until now (and beyond).
 A free website designed for fun reading!

 blurb: |
-  An series of short stories within the same universe.
+  A series of short stories within the same universe.
 It tells modern fairy tales that---with more magic, tension and fun characters---explain how life on earth came to be.

   There's no need to read everything, or in order, because it's a "frame story"!
 All stories are standalone, but they reference and follow up on each other.
 If you read everything, though, you will find a great world full of ... life.